 B. Legal Remedies

-The CDRT (as part of the State Courts) hears cases under the Community Disputes Resolution Act which creates a new statutory tort of interfering with the enjoyment or use of places of residence.
+The CDRT hears cases under the Community Disputes Resolution Act which created a new statutory tort of interfering with the enjoyment or use of places of residence.

 Refer to the following statutes and related subsidiary legislation on Singapore Statutes Online: